 - Read more about LOGLAN on Semantic Scholar

-- I have 36 facts about LOGLAN. what would you like to know? email me and let me know how I can help.
+- Have a question about LOGLAN not answered here?
+Email me and let me know how I can help.